lorin/dns-alloy/README.md

 }
 ```

-There are a ton of different DNS record types, let's just model some common ones:
+There are many different DNS record types, let's model some common ones:

 ```alloy
 sig A extends Record {